Join my community and get a

 4. Use coupons.

-You use coupons for groceries, clothing, and more, so why not use them for travel too?
+You can use coupons.com to print free coupons for groceries, clothing, and more, so why not use them for travel too?
 Most attractions offer coupons for their venues and services, so print them out to enjoy some discounts!
 Not sure if the attraction offers them?
 Just call and ask and they will be happy to tell you where coupons can be found.
 Some airlines and hotels even offer savings vouchers, so be sure to ask ahead of time.
+You can find local deals on Groupon or LivingSocial as well.

-Browse through a few discount booking sites, and call the airline or hotel to see if they will match or beat the price listed.
+Browse through a few discount booking sites like Expedia.com.
+Then call the airline or hotel to see if they will match or beat the price listed.
 Whichever method you use to complete your bookings, you will have received the best prices, and possibly receive a refund if another customer books the same service for less at a future time.

 6. Pack efficiently.